GROUP CLASSES via Skype

 - Respect for one another and the space of meditation.

-A group meets at an agreed on time and each person finds for themself a comfortable place and seat.
+IN PERSON: A group meets at an agreed on time and each person finds for themself a comfortable place and seat.
 Students can bring their own meditation cushions or use one provided.
 You may want to bring your own shawl, a notebook and pen, or a thermos of tea.

 The host of the class offers the meditation room, some drinking water and makes sure everyone present is ok.

 There will not be a necessity of lengthy personal introductions, but simply a welcome of anyone new to the group.